 Sector Exposure and Top Holdings

-When you look at individual holdings, Compass Diversif accounts for about 2.94% of the fund's total assets, followed by Pattern Ener -A and At&t Inc.
+Taking into account individual holdings, Pattern Ener -A accounts for about 2.75% of the fund's total assets, followed by Southern Co/the and At&t Inc.

-The top 10 holdings account for about 25.78% of total assets under management.
+DIV's top 10 holdings account for about 25.62% of its total assets under management.

 Performance and Risk